js816/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
-The following is a boot camp project using Jupyter Notebooks and Pandas on a mock dataset to evaluate machine learning models.
+The following project uses Jupyter Notebooks and Pandas on a mock dataset to evaluate machine learning models.

 # Overview of the Project